 Overall, Lott’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Lott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Lott doesn't have a public transportation system that people use for their commute.

 In Lott, just 11.25% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.